femfataal/FMP/research.md

+## Entry 9/11/2023 - Go from Rilla some refinments ##

+''I suspect people's attitudes towards the agent will change over the days so you could do sentiment analysis check everyday that they use the agent and then map those against each other, empathy map style plus qualitative data analysis to pull out key themes I'll be teaching a session on QDA in my MDes class this coming Monday actually - you are welcome to attend'' -Rilla

+So for testing I can do the following:
+- Baseline questionaire
+    - What GAI do you use?
+    - What do you use it for?
+    - how do you generally feel about the content it generates for you?
+- After each day of using the prototype, ask them
+    - How do you feel towards TSM
+    - Where there any particular highlights in the conversation
+    - what content did you generate
+    - how do you feel towards that content.
+- Do an interview afterwards
+    - How did you experience TSM?
+    - How do you feel toward TSM?
+    - How do you feel towards GAI and generating content?
+    - What do you think about natural language in these sorts of tools?

+Plus the chat logs that I can do sentiment analysis on.
+Will learn more on that on Monday, but will probably have to look into the questions tomorrow.

 ## Entry 8/11/2023 - almost formal research proposal ##

 The email I sent/am going to send to Rilla and Minha: